Lighter Capital Completes 101 Deals in 2016 to Reinforce its Position as Nation's Most Active Investor in SaaS Companies

 “Our company wouldn’t have existed if no one had gambled on us—and Lighter Capital did,” said MapAnything CEO John Stewart.

 Lighter Capital is the pioneering leader in founder-friendly, non-dilutive financing.
-Since 2010, we have provided hundreds of millions in funding to over 500 US, Canadian, and Australian tech companies.
-Founders achieve success on their terms with our tech-enabled financing because it has no hidden fees, equity, warrants, or covenant requirements.
+Since 2010, we have provided hundreds of millions of dollars in over 1,000 rounds of financing to U.S., Canadian, and Australian tech companies.
+Founders achieve success on their terms with Lighter’s tech-enabled financing which has no fees and does not require the company to give up equity.
 The application process takes minutes and requires no pitch deck.
-Beyond financing, our “more than money” benefits provide founders with access to invaluable connections within the Lighter Capital Community, resources, and product discount opportunities.
-For more information on Lighter Capital, please visit https://www.lightercapital.com.
-To apply for non-dilutive financing, please go to https://www.lightercapital.com/apply/.
+Beyond financing, Lighter’s “more than money” benefits provide founders access to invaluable connections within the Lighter Capital Community, resources, and product discount opportunities.
+Learn more and apply at https://www.lightercapital.com.

 About Lighter Capital